 ./init.sh # to initialize the repository with some important headers

-Then building commands: (WILL NOT COMPILE IF init.sh
+Then building commands: (WILL NOT COMPILE IF init.sh IS NOT RUN FIRST)

 cmake -S . -B build/